patreeceeo/online-nerds/CONTRIBUTING.md

 > If you can't explain it simply, you don't understand it well enough.
 > -- Albert Einstein

+A suggestion for how to structure the descriptions for any non-trivial PR:

+- Part One: Thesis, or how things currently are.
+- Part Two: Antithesis, or what is the reason for this PR being created, what problem is being addressed?
+- Part Three: Synthesis, or how this PR goes about solving the problem explained above.

+It's also helpful to proactively leave comments around particularly tricky parts of the PR, either as comments in the code itself or comments made in Bitbucket's PR interface, whatever makes the most sense.

-Contribute to this discussion by creating a PR!
-(I know, so meta)
+_Contribute to this discussion by creating a PR!_ (I know, so meta)